tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

     - Tabular listing of all wikis [here](https://meta.wikimedia.org/wiki/Special:SiteMatrix).
     - [Mediawiki Database visual](https://www.mediawiki.org/w/index.php?title=Manual:Database_layout/diagram&action=render) and wikis for all tables of this [database](https://www.mediawiki.org/wiki/Category:MediaWiki_database_tables).
 See list of all databases by `SHOW databases;` or [here](https://quarry.wmflabs.org/query/4031).
 Our required one is called `mediawikiwiki_p`.
     - Some tables/data are not available in databases.
 See [here](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database#Redacted_tables).
 Mainly `user_properties`, `interwiki` and `text` tables are not available as is.
-    - How to make sql queries in mediawiki [here](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries) and query [examples](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries/Example_queries), More exmaples can be found in Quarry.
+    - How to make sql queries in mediawiki [here](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries) and query [examples](https://wikitech.wikimedia.org/wiki/Help:MySQL_queries/Example_queries), More examples can be found in Quarry.
     - Run SQL from browser using [Quarry](https://quarry.wmflabs.org/).
     - We can create [user databases](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database#User_databases) too.
 Exmaple
         ```console